Mishne-Lab/cidan/README.md

 # Examples
 We suggest using the data from NeuroFinder for example datasets.
 Link: http://neurofinder.codeneuro.org

-# Guide to the GUI
+# Basic Guide to the GUI
 1. **First make sure your data is ready to be ingested by CIDAN.** It currently only accepts tiff files.
 We also require the data to be pre-registered.
 Please make sure your data is in one of the accepted formats:
     - A folder of tiff files representing a single trial.
     - A single tiff stack representing a single trial.